Busy schedules, fear and worry over health exams are among the reasons men tend to see the doctor less often than women.

-It’s common knowledge that early detection is key in cancer treatment, and the same goes for treating problems like uncontrolled blood pressure that may cause no symptoms at all, Dr. Diorio says.
+Early detection is key in cancer treatment, and the same goes for treating problems like uncontrolled blood pressure that may cause no symptoms at all.

-“Screening the general population is important to identify those patients who are going to be high risk so we can intervene at an early stage prior to the patient becoming symptomatic,” he says.
+“Screening the general population is important to identify those patients who are going to be high risk so we can intervene at an early stage prior to the patient becoming symptomatic,” Dr. Diorio says.

 In other cases, men may have symptoms they assume aren’t serious.